The yin and yang of social activism

 Entrepreneurs starting companies with a social mission need plenty of grit, savvy, and skill.
 They also need the support of social activists, whether local grassroots organizations or long-established national institutions.

-But new research examining the connection between entrepreneurs and social activists suggests that the relationship changes over time, says Wesley D. Sine, professor of management and organizations at Johnson.
+But new research examining the connection between entrepreneurs and social activists suggests that the relationship changes over time, says Wesley D. Sine, professor of management and organizations at the Samuel Curtis Johnson Graduate School of Management.
 Once they’ve become established, social entrepreneurs need activists less to help them attract attention from investors and regulators and more to support them in responding to countermovements that may hinder their mission, Sine says. (“Gone with the Wind: The Evolving Influence of Social Movements and Counter Movements on Entrepreneurial Activity in the U.S. Wind Industry,” a book chapter in Sustainability, Stakeholder Governance, and Corporate Social Responsibility, [Advances in Strategic Management, Vol. 38], Emerald Publishing, 2018.)

 Starting out, entrepreneurs seeking to, say, develop a new wind-power technology can benefit greatly from passionate social activists, who might draw attention to the initiative by writing op-ed pieces, holding rallies and conferences, and otherwise publicizing the benefits of clean energy.
 Financial returns for social enterprises in new sectors typically are unpredictable or nonexistent in the early years, so activists effectively serve to help entrepreneurs attract investors influenced by both social and monetary returns.
 Activists “play a critical role in motivating people to take the risks necessary to support businesses in new areas because there is greater risk and no assured short-term monetary payoff,” says Sine.